darcyWang/tianbao/source/leetcode/tree.rst

 Follow up:
 What if the BST is modified (insert/delete operations) often and you need to find the kth smallest frequently?
 How would you optimize the kthSmallest routine?

-Credits:
-Special thanks to @ts for adding this problem and creating all test cases.